SupercomputingWales/slurm_advanced_topics/_episodes/04-cluster-partitions-best-practices.md

 > ## Checking your usage
 >
-> If you are worried about hitting your quota, and want to do some cleanup but are wondering which might be the problematic directories, Linux has an utility that can help you.
+> If you are worried about hitting your quota, and want to do some clean-up but are wondering which might be the problematic directories, Linux has an utility that can help you.
 >
 > Try running this command in your home directory:
 >